-Summer Care Series: The Dangers of Dehydration
+Summer Wellness: The Dangers of Dehydration

-Drinking water and other hydrating fluids are essential all year.
-However, it is even more important in the summer months, during hotter temperatures.
-When spending time outside in the heat and sweating, it is more important than ever to replace the water, your body naturally loses.
+That’s when we should make sure we are drinking enough to replace the water the body naturally loses.
 Continuing to stay hydrated is particularly important for older adults, children, and those who feel dehydration effects more severely than others do.

 What is dehydration?